symmetryinvestments/concurrency/README.md

 - `onError`.
 Invokes the supplied callable whenever the underlying `Sender` completes with an error.

+- `onCompletion`.
+Invokes the supplied callable whenever the underlying `Sender` completes with either an value or cancellation.

 - `stopWhen`.
 Cancels the source when the trigger completes normally.
 If the either source or trigger completes with cancellation or with an error, the first one is propagates after both are completed.

 ## Streams